telerik/teststudio-docs/docs/features/elements-explorer/find-element.md

 ![Select column to attach to filter][118]

-A warning message appears that the element cannot be validated or troubleshooted unless the data binding is removed.
+A warning message appears that **the find by image operation will not be performed and the element cannot be validated or troubleshoot unless the data binding is removed**.
 To remove the data binding you can delete the data driven filter or re-record the element.

 ![Warning message][119]